Urho Kekkonen: Family history

 The Kekkonens are an old Savonian family.
-The ancestors of Urho Kekkonen most likely settled in the Savonia region before the 16th century.
+They most likely settled in the Savonia region before the 16th century.
 Although it is not known where the Kekkonens came to Savonia from, there has been speculation that they are from Karelia as people with the name were known to have lived in certain settlements of the Karelian Isthmus for centuries.
 Kekkonen himself thought it possible that the family might instead originate from Western Finland, for example from Tavastia, where there have been place names connected to their surname from as early as the 15th century.
 His seventh-great-grandfather Tuomas Kekkonen (born ca. 1630) is first mentioned in documents in Pieksämäki in 1673.
 He was probably from either Kangasniemi or Joroinen.

-Twelve generations of Urho Kekkonen's ancestors were peasants from eastern Finland.
-The paternal side of Kekkonen's family practised slash-and-burn agriculture and the maternal side stayed on their own site.
+Twelve generations of Kekkonen's ancestors were peasants from eastern Finland.
+The paternal side of his family practised slash-and-burn agriculture and the maternal side stayed on their own site.
 Kekkonen's paternal grandfather Eenokki was part of a landless group grown in the 19th century and lived on temporary work and working as a farmworker.
-Although Urho Kekkonen never met his grandfather (Urho was 9 years old when Eenokki died), he often drew on his teachings, as their shared one belief about working: a man must be greedy for work.
+Although Kekkonen never met his grandfather (he was 9 years old when Eenokki died), he often drew on his teachings, as their shared one belief about working: a man must be greedy for work.